 Is 2016 really the year of death?
-We ask a Dead Pool boss
+We ask a dead pool boss

 You've heard it over and over on social media: 2016 is the year of death, it's robbed us of more famous faces than any other in recent memory, we can't wait to rip it off the calendar and start 2017.
 Carrie Fisher, George Michael, David Bowie, Prince -- the stars of our youth just keep leaving us.

 But is 2016 really any more of a death magnet than past years?
-For 20 years, Kelly Bakst has run Stiffs.com, the web's pre-eminent dead pool, and he gets up close and personal with celebrity deaths on a daily basis.
+For 20 years, Kelly Bakst has run the dead pool Stiffs.com, and he gets up close and personal with celebrity deaths on a daily basis.
 His opinion may be controversial, but he's not seeing 2016 as anything but normal.

 "In terms of raw numbers, the average deaths per year has been 73.9 -- and we have 69 this year," Bakst told CNET, (Debbie Reynolds' death ups that to 70.)